Student Tech Teams - Verizon Innovative Learning Schools

 4. Manage and train your student tech team

 Students are technology natives and will learn quickly on the job.
-However, it will be helpful to provide them with some initial trainings and resources.
-To start with the basics, bring in your school or district IT staff.
+However, it will be helpful to provide them with some Tier 1 training and resources.
+To start with the basics, bring in the school or district IT staff.
 Have the IT staff members teach the team how to diagnose a problem, first-line troubleshooting tactics, and other useful strategies.
-(For more information about how the IT team and the tech team might work together, see “Trade-Offs & Considerations”).
+(For more information about how the IT team and the tech team might work together, see “Trade-Offs and Considerations”).

 5. Create opportunities for learning

 Give students the opportunity to learn more about what they’re interested in, and to share their knowledge with teachers and peers.
-Most tech team leaders report that learning in the tech team context is student-driven.
-Tech team leaders ask students what they want to learn and let them lead the learning after an initial brainstorming session.
+Tech team leaders can make the learning student-driven by asking students what they want to learn and let them lead the learning after an initial brainstorming session.

 Don’t hold them back!
 It has been an amazing experience watching them build confidence in their ability to lead, problem solve, and innovate.